top of page

 Beyond speed

 An emphasis on carving results in many people skiing faster then they can control.
-Good skiing is about more than skiing fast on steep slopes
+Skiing is about more than going fast on steep slopes

 As skiers age they may quit if they feel skiing is too hard on their body because they can not ski slower